North Laclo River: City water supply

 Prior to the rehabilitation of Manatuto city's water supply system in the 2010s, the catchment was also the main source of water for that system.
 The river water intake of the system was located approximately 12 km southwest of the city, on a bushy and swampy portion of the right bank of the Sumasse River, about 150 m from its shoreline.
 Water was conveyed from the intake through a galvanised steel 6 in pipe underneath the North Laclo River to a pumping station, from where it was pumped to the Saututum Reservoir, approximately 12 km away.

 The river water intake pipe was subject to erosion and damage, because it had been laid in a flood-prone riverbank in an area where sand mining activities took place.
 As of 2010, more than 300 m of that pipe was eroded, and the city's water supply system was therefore out of operation.
 Additionally, the transmission pipe from the pumping station to the reservoir passed through paddy fields, where it was at a high risk of being damaged by tractors and other agricultural equipment.

-In 2011, the East Timor government and the Asian Development Bank entered into an agreement for the funding of the District Capitals Water Supply Project, to improve the safety and quality of drinking water in Manatuto and Pante Macassar.
+In 2011, the Timor-Leste government and the Asian Development Bank entered into an agreement for the funding of the District Capitals Water Supply Project, to improve the safety and quality of drinking water in Manatuto and Pante Macassar.
 The Project included the rehabilitation of a groundwater source at Weten Spring, about 15 km south of Manatuto city, and the 15.3 km transmission pipe from that intake.
 Other water source upgrade options, including a new river water intake structure, new pumps for the river water pipe, and a bigger transmission pipe between those pumps and the reservoir, had been considered but rejected on the basis of demand and supply and cost-benefit analyses.
 The Manatuto portion of the Project was completed in 2016.

 Fishing

 The sea near the mouth of the river offers good fishing, including for mackerel, Spanish mackerel and two different species of prawns, mostly within 100 m of the shore after the rainy season.
 The productivity of the fishery appears to have little dependence (if any) upon river-derived materials; and the fishing is small-scale and of the subsistence variety.
 During the final years of the Portuguese colonial era, the fish that were being caught at that location were larger, and the prawns were more abundant.
 The local Sau clan now ritually manages the prawn fishery, according to its Tara Bandu rules.

 In the twentieth century, fish and prawns could also be caught in the upper reaches of the catchment.

-The long term decline of the fisheries in the river and near its mouth is possibly due to habitat change by sedimentation, a reduction in the nutrients being released from sandier sediment deposited offshore, and the pressure of fishing in those two locations.
+The long-term decline of the fisheries in the river and near its mouth is possibly due to habitat change by sedimentation, a reduction in the nutrients being released from sandier sediment deposited offshore, and the pressure of fishing in those two locations.